 Global tyre manufacturer Michelin has presented a sustainable racing tyre based on recovered carbon black from Scandinavian Enviro Systems.
 The tyre contains of 46 percent renewable and recovered material.

 As the first company in the world Enviro has recieved ISCC certification for recovered carbon black

 In accordance with the completed ISCC certification, the use of recovered carbon black from Åsensbruk, compared with the use of the corresponding amount of virgin carbon black, will lead to a reduction in carbon emissions of a full 93 percent.

 Uses of carbon black

-Carbon black, is the first commercial nano-material, and comes in a variety of grades depending on the end-application.
-90% of all carbon black produced is used in rubber applications where as a reinforcing filler.
-Apart from that carbon black is also used as a common black pigment in everything from plastics to mascara.
-A third property of carbon black is that it is electrically conductive and can therefore be used to handle static electricity.
-An extra feature is that addition of carbon black gives UV-protection to a material.
-In the early days of industrial food production small particles of carbon black were even used to give synthetic vanilla sauce an impression of containing natural vanilla seeds from the plant!
-Enviro’s focus has been to recycle carbon black first of all for re-use in rubber materials.
+Carbon black, is the first commercial nano-material, and comes in a variety of grades depending on the end application.
+90% of all carbon black produced is used in rubber applications where it acts as a reinforcing filler.
+Furthermore, carbon black is also used as a black pigment in everything from plastics to mascara.
+Carbon black is also electrically conductive and can therefore be used to handle static electricity.
+Moreover, the addition of carbon black gives UV-protection to a material and reduces the need for UV-protective additives.
+Enviro’s focus is to recover carbon black first of all for re-use as a reinforcing filler in rubber materials.